 Each Way Bets

-One way to have horse racing bets explained is to explain the terminologies.
+One way to have horse racing bets explained, like the Canadian bet, is to explain the terminologies.
 Each Way bets will require you to learn some words that are common to horse racing.
 In placing an Each Way Bet, you will need to know a little about Win and Placed bets.
 A “Win” bet is a bet placed on a horse that you think will win while a “Place” bet is placed on a horse that you think will finish 2nd, 3rd or 4th after the winning horse.
 In a race of 2 to 4 horses – each way betting is not applicable, for a race of 5 to 7 horses each way bets are won in the initial two place winnings, and for 8 or more horses, the winning horses will only be the first three.
 The amount of winnings for “placed” bets is only a fraction of the total winning bet and is dependent on the amount displayed on the toteboard before the race.